lakchchayam/Lakchchayam/README.md

-### Hi there 👋 Im Lakchchayam Divya khare student of Computer Science and currently working hard to become a successfull data scientist
+### Hi there 👋 Im Lakchchayam Divya khare student of Computer Science.
+I am a Data Scientist and Machine Learning Engineer